Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

-\end{itemize} We stress that all these results are expansions, in different limiting regimes, of the same unified picture; see Fig.~\ref{fiReg}.
+\paragraph{Beyond expansions.} We stress that all the results above are expansions, in different limiting regimes, of the same unified picture; see Fig.~\ref{fiReg}.
 However, access to the full range of drives is generally only possible via exact analytical computations for special classes of conformal transformations.
-These are studied in Sec.~\ref{se4}, and used there to benchmark our limiting results.
+These are studied in Sec.~\ref{Sec:SL2R}, and used there to benchmark our limiting results.
 An example is displayed in Fig.~\ref{introfig_loschmidt}(a), showing excellent agreement between exact CFT return probabilities, their adiabatic expansions, and the corresponding numerical lattice computations.